-Although under federal laws the QHP cannot terminate coverage from the same policy to which the individual was enrolled upon becoming eligible for Medicare, a QHP is not designed to coordinate its benefits with Medicare.
+Although under federal laws the QHP cannot terminate coverage, a QHP is not designed to coordinate its benefits with Medicare.
 Both the premium and the benefits of a QHP are designed to provide primary coverage, not supplemental coverage.
 Depending on state law, a QHP may reduce its benefits to pay covered expenses that remain after Medicare pays, but the premium will stay the same.
 This may happen even if the individual does not sign up for Part B of Medicare.
 Consumers are encouraged to enroll in Medicare when they are eligible to do so to avoid premium penalties and delayed benefits later.
 The [insert name of SHIP] at [insert contact information] should be able to give consumers more information about how and when to enroll in Medicare and any penalties that can apply.